 For the Master program: 2 letters of recommendation are required.

-For the SGUS, JI-SGUS and EGL programs: 3 letters of recommendation are required.
+For the SUGS, JI-SUGS programs: 3 letters of recommendation are required.

 Who should write recommendation letters for me?